 Most Inspiring Adventure Travel Books

 As I said, books are my first love.
-Today, I’ve traded paper books for an ebook for simplicity but the thrill of unfolding a story one word at a time hasn’t changed.
+Today, I’ve traded paper books for a Kindle for simplicity but the thrill of unfolding a story one word at a time hasn’t changed.

 Recently, I had the opportunity to attend a talk by Jennifer Pharr-Davis promoting her book The Pursuit of Endurance: Harnessing the Record-Breaking Power of Strength and Resilience.
 Jennifer is a record holder of the fastest known time hiking the entire Appalachian Trail, averaging 47 miles per day!
 The book includes her reflections on the emotional journey of hiking the AT, but also the mentors who helped her prepare for her record setting adventure.